 Nasal tip rhinoplasty is a more precise approach that can alter the tip of your nose.
+It can be performed to address both drooping and uneven nostrils.
 When performed in combination with other approaches, nasal tip surgery must be performed before altering the nasal hump or bridge.

 Our surgeon will remove extra cartilage from the underside of your nose, just around the nostrils.
 Just how much cartilage is removed depends upon your desired results and within the limitations of safe surgery.

 Revision rhinoplasty refers to a second surgery to treat undesired results following initial rhinoplasty surgery.

 It is often a more challenging and complicated procedure that requires an experienced facial plastic surgeon.